Turmeric for Hormonal Acne: Natural Treatment Guide

 Pro Tip: Track Your Cycle

 Hormonal acne follows patterns.
-Track your breakouts against your menstrual cycle for 2-3 months.
-You'll identify your personal "danger zone" (usually 7-10 days before your period).
+Track breakouts against your menstrual cycle for 2-3 months.
+You'll find your personal "danger zone" (usually 7-10 days before your period).

-Intensify your turmeric routine during this window for prevention.
+Intensify your turmeric routine during this window to help prevent flare-ups.

 What Affects Your Results